How to search IMAP in .NET

 SimpleImapQuery

-Second approach is to use the IMAP query object.
-The sample below searches for all unseen emails with certain subject.
+Second approach is to use an IMAP query object.
+The sample below searches for all unseen emails with a certain subject.
+All non-null SimpleImapQuery properties are combined using and operator.

 Expression syntax

-Finally most advanced search option using Expression class.
-You can use AND, OR and NOT operators in your IMAP search:
+Finally, the most advanced search option using Expression class.
+You can use AND, OR and NOT operators in your IMAP search.

 // C#